camerontbelt/Orion/README.md

-## A simple portable USB power supply
+## A simple, portable USB power supply

 This is a simple power module to convert a USB power source into a regulated positive and negative power supply for use with breadboards.
 It is designed to be small, and easily used with any five volt USB power brick.